future-architect/vuls/README.md

 Defaults:vuls env_keep="http_proxy https_proxy HTTP_PROXY HTTPS_PROXY"
 ```

-- On CentOS, Amazon Linux, FreeBSD, it is possible to scan without root privilege for now.
+- On FreeBSD, it is possible to scan without root privilege for now.

 ----